Tube-Based Robust Control Strategy for Vision-Guided Autonomous Vehicles: MPC Schemes for the Lane-Keeping Problem

-In this section, MPC schemes used to solve the lane-keeping problem are introduced.
-The details of computing tightened constraints for tube-based approaches are provided in the last part of this section.
+This section introduces MPC schemes used to solve the lane-keeping problem.
+Details regarding the computation of tightened constraints for tube-based approaches are provided in the last part of this section.
+The operators $\oplus$ and $\ominus$ denote the Minkowski sum and the Pontryagin difference between sets, respectively.